Access the wealth hidden in your luxury assets.

 - Fine wine

 Have another luxury item you’d like to sell for quick money?
-Reach out to your lender to see if they’ll accept it — chances are it will.
+Reach out to your lender to see if it’s acceptable — chances are it is.

 What happens if my item doesn’t sell?